wesker-albert/cibo/STYLEGUIDE.md

 seldomly it may be necessary, primarily due to bugs or limitations with the tools we use.
 Explore all avenues to avoid it, however.

+### Docstrings

-Docstrings are enforced (with the exception of tests) and follow the Google style standard.
+Docstrings are enforced (with the exception of tests) and follow Google-style templating.

 You can quickly generate a docstring template by typing ` ``` ` followed by pressing `Enter`.
 A blank template will be generated, which includes existing args, returns, and raises if performed below a method.

+One-line docstrings are acceptable for classes, exceptions, and simple methods that require no more than one argument.

+### Comments

+Comments are encouraged at developer discretion.
+If a comment helps explain some unusual concept or chain of code, go for it.
+Just don't comment every single step in a module.
+As much as this repository should be friendly to those looking to learn, code-coddling shouldn't necessary.